soumyadipdas37/finescoop.github.io/source/_posts/top_tory_sir_robbie_gibb_launches_a_tv_rival_to_woke_wet_bbc.md

 Lord Hall added that he and Mr Davie had jointly approved the move to play orchestral versions, which he insisted was ‘the right creative decision’.
 Sir Robbie’s venture comes amid growing tensions between No 10 and the BBC, with Downing Street saying the Corporation speaks only to a ‘pro-Remain metropolitan bubble’ and Boris Johnson accusing the BBC of ‘cringing embarrassment about our history’.
 The Government periodically boycotts flagship news programmes such as Radio 4’s Today, while Downing Street is also considering accelerating its plans to decriminalise non-payment of the £157.50-a-year licence fee
-Last night a source close to GB News said: ‘The channel will be a truly impartial source of news, unlike the woke, wet BBC.
+Last night a source close to GB News said ‘The channel will be a truly impartial source of news, unlike the woke, wet BBC.
 It will deliver the facts, not opinion dressed up as news.
 'Everyone who works for GB News will have total commitment to quality journalism, to factual reporting and to impartiality.’
 Broadcasters including Andrew Neil – whose show was axed by the BBC last month – and Julia Hartley-Brewer are understood to have been approached about working for both channels.
-A TV insider said: ‘Andrew is due to resume talks with the BBC next week.
+A TV insider said ‘Andrew is due to resume talks with the BBC next week.
 They need to realise he is not short of options.
 'He is in talks with other broadcasters including GB News and News UK.
 Andrew would prefer to stay with the BBC.
 'But the BBC needs to come up with the right offer and the right schedule slot.
 It is all about respect.
 I don’t think it’s a surprise that he feels that he’s being treated with disrespect.’
 David Rhodes, a former executive for Murdoch’s US-based Fox News, is running the News UK project from its London base, under the auspices of chief executive Rebekah Brooks.
 Sources close to the project are at pains to deny that it is intended to be a British version of the right-wing Fox News, instead likening it a ‘TV version of TalkRadio, TalkSport and Times Radio’ – all of which are already part of the News UK stable.
 Sources close to GB News are also keen to distance themselves from Fox News and from claims that Nigel Farage would be involved.
 Sir Robbie, 56, who is understood to have helped raise ‘tens of millions of pounds’ for his new venture, believes that anger over the BBC has created a gap in the market for ‘quality journalism’.
-Earlier this month, Sir Robbie, whose brother Nick is a schools Minister, criticised BBC Newsnight’s policy editor Lewis Goodall for writing an article for the New Statesman headlined: ‘Failed.
+Earlier this month, Sir Robbie, whose brother Nick is a schools Minister, criticised BBC Newsnight’s policy editor Lewis Goodall for writing an article for the New Statesman headlined ‘Failed.
 How the Government’s ineptitude created a lost generation’.
 Broadcasters including Andrew Neil – whose show was axed by the BBC last month – and Julia Hartley-Brewer are understood to have been approached about working for both channels
-Sir Robbie said: ‘Is there anyone more damaging to the BBC’s reputation for impartiality than Lewis Goodall?’
+Sir Robbie said ‘Is there anyone more damaging to the BBC’s reputation for impartiality than Lewis Goodall?’
 GB News will be run by All Perspectives, linked to US billionaire John Malone, chairman of Virgin Media owner Liberty Global.
 Andrew Cole, who is on the board of Liberty Global and is one of the co-founders of GB News, has described the BBC as ‘possibly the most biased propaganda machine in the world’.
 Sir Robbie and News UK both declined to comment.
-Revealed: BBC Symphony Orchestra held a panicked meeting over fears it was 'institutionally racist' just weeks before the Last Night of the Proms row
+Revealed BBC Symphony Orchestra held a panicked meeting over fears it was 'institutionally racist' just weeks before the Last Night of the Proms row
 By Scarlet Howes for the Mail on Sunday
 The BBC Symphony Orchestra held a panicked meeting over fears it was ‘institutionally racist’ just weeks before the Last Night Of The Proms row, it emerged last night.
 The allegation – employing the same phrase used to describe Scotland Yard following its failures in the Stephen Lawrence murder case – left some members ‘astonished and disturbed’.
 After the Zoom summit, an emergency action plan was brought in to tackle so-called ‘unconscious bias’ within the world-renowned orchestra, which plays at the Last Night Of The Proms every year.
 Classical music website Slipped Disc reported that at the meeting, which took place after the rise of the Black Lives Matter movement, the orchestra decided to forge close links with Chineke! – the first professional orchestra in Europe to be made up mainly of black and minority ethnic musicians.
 The BBC Symphony Orchestra held a panicked meeting over fears it was ‘institutionally racist’ just weeks before the Last Night Of The Proms row, it emerged last night.
-Pictured: Last year's Last Night of the Proms
+Pictured Last year's Last Night of the Proms
 They also vowed to bring in guest speakers to ‘elucidate the problems of under-representation and... unconscious bias’.
 One insider described the move as a ‘tedious exercise in virtue signalling’.
 A BBC source last night told The Mail on Sunday that there was a ‘culture war’ at the national broadcaster that had come to the fore with the row over Rule, Britannia and Land Of Hope And Glory
-The source said: ‘The new director general, Tim Davie, will have his work cut out to deal with the opposing factions.
+The source said ‘The new director general, Tim Davie, will have his work cut out to deal with the opposing factions.
 'There is a feeling in some quarters that the rush to back the Black Lives Matter movement has led to some questionable decisions.
 'There is a concern that the majority of licence payers, while opposing racism, are nonetheless dumbfounded by some of the decisions being taken’.
-A BBC spokesman said the patriotic songs will be sung next year assuming audiences will be allowed back in the Royal Albert Hall, adding: ‘Given we’re in a global pandemic, we’re very lucky that we can stage the Proms at all.’
+A BBC spokesman said the patriotic songs will be sung next year assuming audiences will be allowed back in the Royal Albert Hall, adding ‘Given we’re in a global pandemic, we’re very lucky that we can stage the Proms at all.’
-DAVID BLUNKETT: Angst-ridden and middle-class, the BBC ignores the values of those who pay their salaries On Radio Four last Tuesday night, a heavily-promoted programme tackled yet another phrase in the lexicon of today's grievance culture.
+DAVID BLUNKETT Angst-ridden and middle-class, the BBC ignores the values of those who pay their salaries On Radio Four last Tuesday night, a heavily-promoted programme tackled yet another phrase in the lexicon of today's grievance culture.
 It was called 'Code-Switching' – a term used by some ethnic minority citizens to explain why they feel oppressed on the basis of how they speak, how they present themselves and how they behave.
 Code-switching originally comes from linguistics and refers to the practice of alternating between two or more languages during conversation.